ProjectRio/ProjectRio-web/README.md

 - **captain** : provide a captain name to narrow your search by, e.g. captain=DK.
 Can be passed multiple times to get games from all usernames provided.
 - **vs_captain** : provide the name of a captain who **MUST** appear in game against the provided _captain_.
 Can be passed multiple times.
 - **exclude_captain** : provide a name of a captain who **MUST NOT** appear in results.
 Can be passed multiple times.
-- **tag** : provide the name of a tag to narrow your search, e.g. tag=Ranked will only return games with the ranked tag.
+- **tag** : provide the name of a tag to narrow your search, e.g. tag=StarsOffSeason7 will only return games with the StarsOffSeason7 tag.
 Can be passed multiple times to further refine your search.
-- **exclude_tag** : provide the name of a tag to narrow your search, e.g. exclude_tag=Ranked will NOT return games with the ranked tag.
+- **exclude_tag** : provide the name of a tag to narrow your search, e.g. exclude_tag=StarsOffSeason7 will NOT return games with the StarsOffSeason7 tag.
 Can be passed multiple times to further refine your search.
 - **start_time** : specify a unix time to start getting games from.
 Overrides limit_games.
 - **end_time** :  specify a unix time to stop getting games at.
 Overrides limit_games.

-_*list of tags currently available: Ranked, Unranked, Normal, Superstar, Local, Netplay_
+- **include_teams**: [0-1] bool if you want the rosters of both teams to be returned for each game.
+(Note: This will slow the result)

+* Tags can be gecko codes or any other house rule.
+Game modes and communities also have a tags.
+Some examples of tags are: StarsOffSeason7 (Game Mode), BigBallaSeason5 (Game Mode), DuplicateCharacters (Gecko Code), RemoveSlice (Gecko Code), NationalNetplayLeague (Community).

 ### <u>Examples</u>